Comparison·Jun 15, 2026·12 min read

 GDS Link has had a Makati office since 2012.
 Their named Philippine customer base includes China Bank, Land Bank of the Philippines, PNB, Security Bank, and Maybank Philippines.
 They have a published telco-data partnership with FinScore.
 We name those facts because a serious prospect will find them, and the comparison should not pretend they do not exist.

-If you are not that buyer, the Makati office is a distraction, not a feature.
-A fintech in BGC, an NBFC running on Excel and an LMS, a microfinance lender in Cebu, a BNPL launching this quarter, a rural bank or cooperative: none of those is going to be GDS Link customers regardless of whether the office is local.
-The product is built for a different buyer at a different price point on a different timeline.
-That segment below tier-one is exactly Floowed's wedge: bigger than tier-one, more poorly served, and where document quality is worst and same-week activation matters most.
+If you are not that buyer, a local enterprise office is not the deciding factor.
+A fintech, an NBFC running on Excel and an LMS, a microfinance lender, a BNPL launching this quarter, a rural bank or a cooperative: the enterprise originations product is built for a different buyer at a different price point on a different timeline.
+That is exactly where document quality is worst and same-week activation matters most, and exactly where Floowed leads.

-Where the GDS Link model breaks for the rest of the market
+Where the enterprise originations model breaks for the rest of the market

-The market below tier-one is bigger than the market at tier-one.
-It is also worse served.
+The market beyond tier-one is large and worse served.
 A fintech doing $50 million in annual originations does not have a risk-engineering team.
 An NBFC running on Excel and a loan management system does not have a six-month deployment window.
 A BNPL business launching a new product wants the policy live this week, not next quarter.

 For these buyers, the enterprise originations model creates three friction points.